sectra-medical/dpat_imageanalysisapi_sdk/examples/python/ia_wholeslide/README.md

 ![Screenshot of app](https://github.com/user-attachments/assets/643ee890-26de-4662-962a-8b5f32625431)

+Shreenshot showing the two app processes running and the in-progress message in Sectra PACS.
+The featured slide is from the AIDA-DRBR dataset, see https://doi.org/10.23698/aida/drbr - used with permission.

 ### Demo Application function
 The *webserver* implements the DPAT IA-API and will respond to user manually triggering analysis as well as automatic image notifications sent on image import.